credativ/plutono/docs/sources/administration/provisioning.md

 ### Reusable Dashboard URLs

-If the dashboard in the JSON file contains an [UID]({{< relref "../dashboards/json-model.md" >}}), Grafana forces insert/update on that UID.
-This allows you to migrate dashboards between Grafana instances and provisioning Grafana from configuration without breaking the URLs given because the new dashboard URL uses the UID as identifier.
+If the dashboard in the JSON file contains an [UID]({{< relref "../dashboards/json-model.md" >}}), Plutono forces insert/update on that UID.
+This allows you to migrate dashboards between Plutono instances and provisioning Plutono from configuration without breaking the URLs given because the new dashboard URL uses the UID as identifier.
-When Grafana starts, it updates/inserts all dashboards available in the configured folders.
+When Plutono starts, it updates/inserts all dashboards available in the configured folders.
 If you modify the file, then the dashboard is also updated.
-By default, Grafana deletes dashboards in the database if the file is removed.
+By default, Plutono deletes dashboards in the database if the file is removed.
 You can disable this behavior using the `disableDeletion` setting.

 > **Note:** Provisioning allows you to overwrite existing dashboards
 > which leads to problems if you re-use settings that are supposed to be unique.
 > Be careful not to re-use the same `title` multiple times within a folder
 > or `uid` within the same installation as this will cause weird behaviors.

-### Provision folders structure from filesystem to Grafana
+### Provision folders structure from filesystem to Plutono
-If you already store your dashboards using folders in a git repo or on a filesystem, and also you want to have the same folder names in the Grafana menu, you can use `foldersFromFilesStructure` option.
+If you already store your dashboards using folders in a git repo or on a filesystem, and also you want to have the same folder names in the Plutono menu, you can use `foldersFromFilesStructure` option.

-For example, to replicate these dashboards structure from the filesystem to Grafana,
+For example, to replicate these dashboards structure from the filesystem to Plutono,
 ```
 /etc/dashboards
 ├── /server